Cyclic hyperbolicity in CAT(0) cube complexes: Introduction

 Of course, cyclic hyperbolicity might not be the property to look at in full generality.
 There might exist a property that remains to define and that turns out to be equivalent to cyclic hyperbolicity among cocompact special groups.
 The main objective of this article is to motivate the idea that cyclic hyperbolicity is of interest at least in the family of groups acting geometrically on CAT(0) cube complexes.
+We emphasize that (cubulable) cyclically hyperbolic groups do not contain neither are contained in acylindrically or relatively hyperbolic groups.
+For instance, the free product $\mathbb{Z} \ast (\mathbb{F}_2 \times \mathbb{F}_2)$ is relatively hyperbolic but not cyclically hyperbolic (as a consequence of Corollary~\ref{cor:F2xF2}) and the direct product $\mathbb{Z} \times \mathbb{F}_2$ is cyclically hyperbolic but not acylindrically hyperbolic.
+Right-angled Artin groups $A(\Gamma)$ given by connected square-free graphs $\Gamma$ also provide many examples of cyclically hyperbolic groups (see Proposition~\ref{prop:RAAGcyc}) that are not relatively hyperbolic (see e.g.\ \cite{MR2364824}).
+Also, it is worth mentioning that it follows from \cite{MR3217625} that cubulable groups are always weakly hyperbolic relative their hyperplane-stabilisers.
+However, the structure of groups acting geometrically on CAT(0) cube complexes with cyclic (or more generally, virtually abelian) hyperplane-stabilisers is very restrictive; see for instance \cite{MR4579353}.
+Therefore, typically one cannot deduce some cyclic hyperbolicity from \cite{MR3217625}.
+And, as mentioned earlier, more general weak relative hyperbolicity usually does not bring valuable information.
+For instance, uniform lattices in products of trees are weakly hyperbolic relative to virtually free groups, but they may not be virtually torsion-free \cite{MR2694733} or they may be simple \cite{BurgerMozes}.
+Therefore, \cite{MR3217625} does not bring the kind of information we are interested in here.

 The typical example of a cubulable group that is not cyclically hyperbolic is $\mathbb{F}_2 \times \mathbb{F}_2$.
 More generally, if a group $G$ acts geometrically on a CAT(0) cube complex $X$, then the cyclic hyperbolicity of $G$ prevents $X$ from containing a subspace that ``looks like'' a product of two bushy trees.
-For instance, the cube complex cannot have two non-Euclidean factors, which implies that:
+For instance, the cube complex cannot have two non-Euclidean factors.
+Combining this fact in particular with the Rank Rigidity Theorem \cite{MR2827012}, this implies that implies that:

 \begin{thm}[Structure theorem] Let $G$ be a group acting geometrically on a CAT(0) cube complex.
 If $G$ is cyclically hyperbolic, then it virtually splits as a direct sum $A \times H$ where $A$ is a free abelian group and where $H$ is either trivial or an acylindrically hyperbolic group that acts geometrically on a CAT(0) cube complex. \end{thm}